CyberMiles/uniswap-port/README.md

 python3 port.py
 ```

-## More to come
+## Deploying the Vyper contracts
-Documentation on deploying Uniswap Vyper contracts (prior to launching the Uniswap Front)is coming soon.
+There are also [instructions on how to deploy the Vyper contracts](https://github.com/CyberMiles/uniswap-port/blob/master/deploying_uniswap_vyper_contracts.md) which underpin the system.